aimms/how-to/Articles/294/294-Online_XML_HTTP_library.rst

 The ``web::HttpHeader`` is composed of the data [Accept, Accept-Encoding, Authorization, Cache-Control, Content-Length, Content-Type, Transfer-Encoding, Location].

-.. todo:: Please explain each of these entries, and also whether or not we are going to adapt them below.
+Let's review those headers:

+	* **Accept** specify the file format we want from the server.
+If not specified, accept every kind of data.

+	* **Accept-Encoding** indicate to the server what kind of compression you support.
+In AIMMS, it should always be "identity" (default value) which means that no compression are aloud.

+	* **Authorization** contains the identification informations required to connect to the server.
+The identification can also be done through a parameter in the URL address, depending on the server security.

+	* **Cache-Control**  specify directives for caching mechanisms in both requests and responses.

+	* **Content-Length**  indicates the size of the request body sent to the server in bytes.

+	* **Content-Type** indicates the real type of the resource sent in the request body.

+	* **Transfer-Encoding** tells about the form of encoding used to safely transfer the answer body to the user.

+	* **Location** is an answer Header and shouldn't be specified.
+In case of redirection, store the URL where the request must be redirected.

+.. note:: Most of these headers doesn't need to be touched and should only be used to specify your demand.
+Here, we wouldn't usually need to change anything to the default headers, but for this time we'll set the accept header to xml in order to show the process.

-Now that we have access to these headers, we can change their values and set them back to the request.
+Now that we have access to these headers, we need to change their values and set them back to the request.

 .. code-block:: aimms
     :linenos: